binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 {linenos=off}
     db.accounts.find({username: username, password: password});

-One way an attacker could attempt to bypass the password if the untrusted data was not being validated would be to supply a username of:
+One way an attacker could attempt to bypass the password, if the untrusted data was not being validated, would be to supply a username of:
 `admin`
 and a password of:
 `{$gt: ""}`